laurashaheen/ME2110/README.md

 # ME2110

-This repository documents code written for the fall 2019 ME2110 competition Tasks enumerated in this competition include:
+This repository documents code written for the fall 2019 ME2110 competition. \n Tasks enumerated in this competition include:
 1) Clearance of three missiles
 2) Protection of centrally located "children" block